andrewmcloud/consimilo/README.md

 against strings and files should be made using the same tokenization scheme used to input items in the forest (stopwords present or removed).

-Querying a forest with a string
+Querying a forest with a string:

 ```clojure
 (def results (consimilo/query-string my-forest k "my query string"))